 |For More Information||Add contact information for companies and people who would be helpful in answering questions on this item.
 Add any pertinent website addresses.|

 Sample Format for Documenting HVAC Systems

 Proper operation and maintenance of HVAC systems is probably one of the most misunderstood issues and greatest problems regarding good indoor air quality in schools.
 A separate form should be completed for each HVAC zone* in the school.
 Also, a simple floor plan map of the school should divide all occupied areas of the school into zones, and each zone should be numbered and or named.
-A separate floor plan map should be made for each zone, and the locations of the following items should be noted on each map: Outdoor air intake(s); Air handling units that carry ventilation air; Energy recovery ventilation units (if separate from other air handlers); and Exhaust fan(s) or passive relief vents.
+A separate floor plan map should be made for each zone, and the locations of the following items should be noted on each map, such as outdoor air intake(s), air handling units that carry ventilation air, energy recovery ventilation units (if separate from other air handlers), and exhaust fan(s) or passive relief vents.